 1986 Elected Associate of the Institute of Field Archaeologists (AIFA)

 Peter Stone is Professor of Heritage Studies in the International Centre for Cultural and Heritage Studies.
 He has published widely on heritage management, interpretation and education.
-Peter has worked extensively overseas and advised UNESCO’s World Heritage Centre on the development of the World Heritage Education Programme.
+Peter has worked extensively overseas and advised UNESCO’s World Heritage Centre on the original development of the World Heritage Education Programme.

 Peter co-edited, with Joanne Farchakh Bajjaly, The Destruction of Cultural Heritage in Iraq (2008).
 In 2011 this was awarded the prestigious James R Wiseman book award by the Archaeological Institute of America.